OmriRoter/Live-Location-Tracking-Backend/README.md

 ## Features

-- User creation and management
+- User creation and management with active status tracking
 - Real-time location updates
 - Location retrieval for specific users
+- Automatic default location creation for new users
 - Built with FastAPI for high performance
 - MongoDB for reliable data storage
 - Deployed on Vercel for serverless execution